-Members of the classified staff, with the support of the College’s local Chapter of CSEA, the College’s administration, and Board of Trustees, addressed the need to update the former Classified Coordinating Council and bring it more in line with the objectives of the California Community College Classified Senates.
+Members of the classified staff, with the support of the College’s local Chapter of CSEA, the College’s administration, and Board of Trustees, addressed the need to update the former Classified Coordinating Council and bring it in line with the objectives of the California Community College Classified Senates.
 The College of the Canyons Classified Senate was formed to facilitate communication among the local Classified Senate membership and the College administration, faculty, and Board of Trustees.
-The Classified Senate participates in the development and formulation of policy and practices as they relate to activities and functions of the Classified Senate.
-In addition, the Classified Senate makes recommendations to the administration and reports to the Board of Trustees on all matters pertinent to the Senate’s purpose.
 The Classified Senate:

 - Participates in collegial consultation:

-- Provides a body of representation that addresses the needs, interests and viewpoints of the classified staff;
+- Provides a body of representation that addresses the needs, interests, and viewpoints of the Classified Professionals;

 - Promotes the involvement of classified staff in the development and formation of policies and practices related to institutional planning;

-- Enhances communication among classified staff in a nonpolitical setting;
+- Enhances communication among classified employees in a nonpolitical setting;

-- Brings about communication among classified staff, administration and faculty;
+- Brings about communication among Classified Professionals, administration and faculty;

-- Provides opportunities for classified staff involvement in ongoing activities;
+- Provides opportunities for classified employee involvement in ongoing activities;

-- Recommends interested classified staff for inclusion in planning and operational teams at the college;
+- Recommends interested Classified Professionals for inclusion in planning and operational teams at the college;

-- Recommends to CSEA classified staff to collegial consultation teams and provides a platform to report-out on committee work;
+- Recommends to CSEA classified employees to collegial consultation teams and provides a platform to report-out on committee work;

 - Promotes and works directly to facilitate staff-development opportunities; and

-- Develops and encourages a spirit of unity among classified staff and between classified staff and the entire college community.
+- Develops and encourages a spirit of unity among Classified Professionals and the entire college community.